 Also known as a token bridge, blockchain bridges are connections that allow the transfer of tokens and/or arbitrary data from one blockchain to another.
 CENNZnet current has one bridge:

-Emery connects CENNZnet to Ethereum allowing our community to easily transfer ERC-20 tokens, Native ETH, data and assets (like NFTs) between the two chains.
+The Emery token bridge connects CENNZnet to Ethereum allowing our community to easily transfer ERC-20 tokens, Native ETH, data and assets (like NFTs) between the two chains.

 You can learn more about how to set up each CENNZnet component and get started with DApp development on the CENNZnet Wiki.